kbrenn02/kbrenn02/README.md

 - 🔭 I recently finished building a Spotify clone using the ShazamCore API from RapidAPI and building out the front end using React.
 Check out my portfolio website to see a demo!
 - 😄 I'm currently working on mini projects to brush up on the languages I know and really drive home core software concepts.
 - 👯 I'm updating my Github with mini Python projects I completed before I had a Github account.
+- 🤔 I'm teaching myself PHP and how to use it as the backend for a simple webpage.
 - 📫 How to reach me: kevinmbrennan08@gmail.com

 <h3 align="left">Connect with me: </h3>